Created May 2015; Revised December 2015

 4.1 Role and Responsibilities

-Within LET, the oversight and management of digital preservation activities and the lifecycle of locally born digital content is led by the Collections Department, and accomplished more specifically through the contributions of the Digital Collections unit, the Preservation Officer, the Director of Collections, the Director of Media Services, the Special Collections unit, the Digital Services Department, the Scholarly Content Systems Department, and the Dean of Libraries and Educational Technologies.
+Within JMU Libraries, the oversight and management of digital preservation activities and the lifecycle of locally born digital content is led by the Collections Department, and accomplished more specifically through the contributions of the Digital Collections unit, the Preservation Officer, the Director of Collections, the Director of Media Services, the Special Collections unit, the Digital Services Department, the Scholarly Content Systems Department, and the Dean of Libraries and Educational Technologies.
 Where appropriate other units and committees are consulted, these may include, but are not limited to, the Center for Instructional Technologies and Scholarly Communication Steering Committee.
-Dean’s Council of the JMU Libraries and Educational Technologies evaluates high-level policy documents and reviews programmatic plans and progress.
+Dean’s Council of the JMU Libraries evaluates high-level policy documents and reviews programmatic plans and progress.

 Priorities for digital assets are: